 It is a core responsibility of the nursery school to ensure that children are safe and secure.
-If a child is found to have an inappropriate item on them, or brings it into the nursery, it will be confiscated.
+If a child is found to have an inappropriate item on them, or brings it into the nursery, it will be confiscated (to be returned to the parent/carer, if appropriate).
 Challenging behaviour and difficulties with social situations are an ordinary part of child development - our job is to help children work some of these problems through in a supportive atmosphere, where there are clear boundaries, so that they develop positive attitudes to each other and to learning.